pquerna/node-logmagic/README.md

 Welcome to Log Magic.
 ====================

-This project isn't usable yet.
-No promises.
-The Bellow is an idea.
+This project is usable.
+It doesn't do everything it should, yet.

 The goal is to have a fast and easy to use logging subsystem that can be dynamically reconfigured to provide insight into production systems.